ADBurpitt/adepto-hamsters/README.md

 ### Backend:

-  Serverless API using Node.js 8.11, can be tested locally using the sam-cli (this is sometimes buggy, especially when using authorizers, which this project does - cognito.
+  Serverless API using Node.js 8.11, can be tested locally using the sam-cli (this is sometimes buggy, especially when using authorizers, which this project does in the form of cognito.
 Still in beta though so to be expected).

   The functions are mostly very simple and some could be replaced by direct mappings between api gateway and dynamoDB.